 SCRMLS has Rules and Regulations which include a Citation Policy.
 The list below is just a few of the data integrity items addressed in the compliance document.
 The policy is easily accessed by SCRMLS members in the MLS Documents section in Paragon MLS.

-Use the "Correction" Icon on the Paragon toolbar.
+Members can help champion SCRMLS data integrity by using the "Correction" Icon on the Paragon toolbar.
 Since SCRMLS can’t see every instance of rogue public marketing, we rely on you to let us know when other brokers are violating the rules.

 SCRMLS has a three-page citation policy document on the Paragon homepage.
 Look in the Quick Links box!
 This policy outlines the fine areas and processes.